-Cybertec has close to 20 years of experience in the field of PostgreSQL database clustering.
+CYBERTEC has 20 years of experience in the field of PostgreSQL database clustering and failover.
 We have built clusters using a variety of technologies including, but not limited to:

 - Patroni and vipmanager (“Virtual IP Manager”)